yuancx2025/research_copilot/deployment/DEPLOY.md

 # Step-by-Step GCP Deployment Guide

-This guide provides **copy-paste ready commands** to deploy Research Copilot to Google Cloud Platform using Cloud Build (no local Docker required).
+This guide provides commands to deploy Research Copilot to Google Cloud Platform using Cloud Build (no local Docker required).

 ## Prerequisites